EnergizeStatistics/capstone-csca5028/README.md

 You can find these from: Heroku dashboard -> Resources tab -> Add-ons -> Hosted Graphite -> Dashboards -> Graphite

 Since some of these are custom metrics, they won't be on any dashboard by default, and you'll need to add them individually.
-The easiest way to do this I find is to enable a visual interface by selecting Dashboard -> Configure UI -> Navigation Mode -> Tree (left nav).
+The easiest way to do this is to enable a visual interface by selecting Dashboard -> Configure UI -> Navigation Mode -> Tree (left nav).
 Extend the tree on the left and click metrics to add them to the dashboard.
 See the below screenshot for some likely relevant metrics.

 To help make the data more apparent, I suggest zooming into a small window of time (2h or so) and perhaps choosing area charts since the dots are so scarce that they can be easy to overlook otherwise.